dwrobel/flatcam/README.md

 19.12.2019

 - in 2-Sided Tool added a way to calculate the bounding box values for a selection of objects, and also the centroid
+- in 2-Sided Tool fixed the Reset Tool button handler to reset the bounds value too; changed a string
+- added Preferences values for PDF margins when saving text in Code Editor as PDF
+- when clicking Cancel in Preferences now the values are reverted to what they used to be before opening Preferences tab and start changing values

 18.12.2019